Groppenstein Canyon in the Möll Valley as Part of an Ancient Trade Route

 Trail Opening Times:

 Mid-May to early October.
 Every day from 9:00 AM to 4:00 PM (in June to September, open until 5:00 PM).
-In case of very rainy weather, the trail will be closed for safety reasons – please check the official website for updates.
+If heavy rain occurs, the trail closes for safety – check the official website for updates.

 Entrance Fee: